-Insert a rival's name here: \\\\\
+Insert a rival's name here:

 - -

-- -
+-

-- -
+-

 - 6) Create a list of three possible personal promises that are for your long-term development.
 You may want to consult your coach about what promises he thinks would be best for your long-term development.

 - -

+-

 - -

-- -

-- 7) List two personal promises that would help you in the area of technique (grips and swing patterns).
+7) List two personal promises that would help you in the area of technique (grips and swing patterns).

-- -
+-

-- -
+-

-- 8) List two personal promises that would help you with the mental aspects of tennis.
+8) List two personal promises that would help you with the mental aspects of tennis.

-- -
+-

-- -
+-

-- 9) List two personal promises that would help you in the area of strategy.
+9) List two personal promises that would help you in the area of strategy.

-- -
+-

-- -
+-

-10) List two personal promises that would help you in the area of movement.
+10 List two personal promises that would help you in the area of movement.

+-

+-

+Chapter 4 - Wrap Up

+Onaptor 4 Wap op

 Below write down the top three most helpful ideas that you gained from this chapter.

+1)

+2)

+3)

-Chapter 5 Developing a Positive Mental Attitude
+Developing a Positive Mental Attitude

 "Most people are about as happy as they make their minds up to be."

 Abraham Lincoln, American president